Dr. Niall B. Finnegan - DVM 1979

 American Veterinary Medical Association 2019

-Dr. Niall B. Finnegan, Onancock, Virginia, is the recipient of the 2019 Alumni Recognition Award presented during the annual convention of the American Veterinary Medical Association (AVMA) on Aug.
-2. The award is given to veterinarians whose careers have served as exemplary role models for future alumni in a professional and community setting.
+Dr. Niall B. Finnegan, Onancock, Virginia, was the recipient of the 2019 Alumni Recognition Award presented during the annual convention of the American Veterinary Medical Association (AVMA) on Aug.
+2, 2019.
+The award is given to veterinarians whose careers have served as exemplary role models for future alumni in a professional and community setting.

 Dr. Finnegan earned a bachelor’s degree in English at Long Island University in 1969 and his DVM at Kansas State University in 1979.
 He went on to get his Master of Public Health degree from Tulane University in 1984, followed by board certification in the college of Veterinary Preventive Medicine.
 He followed this with a master’s degree in national resource strategy from National Defense University, Fort McNair, Washington, D.C., in 1994.

 Following graduation from K-State, Dr. Finnegan practiced for a year then received a commission in the U.S. Army Veterinary Corps, retiring after 20 years as a full colonel.
 His last command was as commander of the Great Plains Regional Veterinary Command which stretched from Panama to the Canadian border.
 He retired from the Army in 1998.
 Following retirement Dr. Finnegan received the prestigious Association of Military Surgeons of the United States James A. McCallam Award in 2004.